dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

 The error assumption is that transaction ends immediately after a commit, when in fact, it isn't.

 To be notified about commit we registered _TransactionSynchronization_.
-If we examine _org.springframework.transaction.support.AbstractPlatformTransactionMan.processCommit(DefaultTransactionStatus status)_
+If we examine _org.springframework.transaction.support.AbstractPlatformTransactionManager.processCommit(DefaultTransactionStatus status)_
 we will see the following steps:

 + before commit actions